swiatej/abm-covid-spread/README.md

-# Agent-Based Model for COVID-19 spread
+# Agent-Based Model for COVID-19 spread in DCU campus

 ### _This project is a group assignment for the CA4024 "Building Complex Computational Models" module._
 ---